-Depreciation categories for 10 years); Group 4: buildings made exclusively from wood and plastics, production buildings for energetics, silos, power stations railway upper structures, industry chimneys (to be depreciated for 20 years); Group 5: all other buildings and immovables, not included in other groups (to be depreciated for 30 years); Group 6 hotels and other accommodation buildings, administrative buildings, malls, building for cultural and social purposes, for religion purposes, museums, libraries, non-residential units, Tax depreciation Immovables are tax depreciated for purposes of calculation of Corporate Income Tax rate if owned by the taxpayer and used to generate, maintain and secure taxable revenue.
-The tax depreciation is governed by the Czech Income Tax Act. historical of cultural monuments (to be depreciated for 50 years) . depreciated for 5 years); Group 3: prefabricated and assembled constructions from concrete and assembled constructions from metal, greenhouses, bridges, towers and masts (to be depreciated for 10 years); Group 4: buildings made exclusively from wood and plastics, production buildings for energetics, silos, power stations, railway upper structures, industry chimneys (to be depreciated for 20 years); Group 5: all other buildings and immovables, not included in other groups (to be depreciated for 30 years); Group 6: hotels and other accommodation buildings, administrative buildings, malls, building for cultural and social purposes, for Lands are not considered as immovable property; thus, are not depreciated.
-Land
+Tax depreciation Immovables are tax depreciated for purposes of calculation of Corporate Income Tax rate if owned by the taxpayer and used to generate, maintain and secure taxable revenue.
+The tax depreciation is governed by the Czech Income Tax Act.
+Depreciation categories Group 2: assembled construction from wood and plastics (to be depreciated for 5 years); Group 3: prefabricated and assembled constructions from concrete and assembled constructions from metal, greenhouses, bridges, towers and masts (to be depreciated for 10 years); Group 4: buildings made exclusively from wood and plastics, production buildings for energetics, silos, power stations, railway upper structures, industry chimneys (to be depreciated for 20 years); Group 5: all other buildings and immovables, not included in other groups (to be depreciated for 30 years); Group 6: hotels and other accommodation buildings, administrative buildings, malls, building for cultural and social purposes, for religion purposes, museums, libraries, non-residential units, historical of cultural monuments (to be depreciated for 50 years).
+Land Lands are not considered as immovable property; thus, are not depreciated.
 Building Buildings and civil engineering constructions/structures are considered as immovable fixed assets and thus, may be depreciated either linearly or in accelerated manner.
 More detailed rules see above in depreciation categories.
-Tax base The base from tax depreciation is the input price of the immovable fixed asset which may be purchase price if purchased, own cost produced by own means, or so-called reproduction input price in other cases (including input in registered capital) which is basical value stated by an appointed expert.
+Tax base The base from tax depreciation is the input price of the immovable fixed asset which may be purchase price if purchased, own costs if produced by own means, or so-called reproduction input price in other cases (including input in registered capital) which is basically value stated by an appointed expert.
 Special depreciation n/a Real estate transfer tax n/a The real estate transfer tax has been abolished with effect even retroactively for inputs in the real estate register from 1 December 2019.
 Property tax (rate and base) The Czech Republic levies an annual tax on land.
-The tax rate for agricultural land is 0.75% of the value of the land.
-A special reduced rate of 0.25% applies to ponds with intensive fish farming, as well as to meadows and forests.
-All other land is taxed by the square meter at rates ranging from CZK0.20 to CZK5 per m2.
+The tax rate for selected agricultural land is 1,35% of the value of the land.
+A special reduced rate of 0.45% applies to permanent grassland and forest land .
+All other land is taxed by the square meter at rates ranging from CZK 0.08 to CZK 9 per m .
 The tax rate may be subject to a multiplier depending on the number of inhabitants in the municipality or the location.
 Coefficients decreed by individual municipality regulations may also affect the rate.
 A tax is also levied on the ownership of buildings.
-The tax ranges from CZK2 to CZK10 per m2 depending on the type and use of property.
-These rates may be subject to a multiplier depending on the number of inhabitants in the municipality or the location.
-Coefficients decreed by individual municipality regulations may also affect the rate.
+The tax ranges from CZK 3.5 to CZK 18 per m depending on the type and use of property.
+These rates may be subject to a multiplier depending on the location.
+Coefficients decreed by individual subject of inhabitants in the municipality or the location and the type and use of property.
 Real estate funds n/a Owner of the fund assets n/a Valuation See above in the section called Tax base.
 Investment n/a Risk diversification n/a